 AInspector for Firefox is an open source add-on for the Firefox browser that, when activated, automatically analyzes the page loaded in the active tab for compliance with accessibility requirements defined by the World Wide Web Consortium (W3C), and for proper use of accessibility features defined by the current HTML Standard (previously known as HTML5).

 Web Accessibility Standards

-Each evaluation rule that AInspector WCAG uses is based on one or more of the requirements and features from the following widely-accepted standards:
+Each evaluation rule that AInspector for Firefox is based on one or more of the requirements and features from the following widely-accepted standards:

 - Web Content Accessibility Guidelines (WCAG) Success Criteria

 - Accessible Rich Internet Applications (WAI-ARIA)

 AInspector for Firefox produces evaluation results that are structurally identical to those produced by FAE.
 This is because it utilizes the same OpenA11y Evaluation Library, which comprises a set of over 120 evaluation rules.

 The rules in the OpenA11y Evaluation Library are organized into categories with which most web developers are familiar, including headings, lists, forms, tables, etc.

 FAE is used for evaluating entire websites, while AInspector WCAG is for evaluating a single web page.
 However, AInspector WCAG does offer advantages and features not present in FAE.
 AInspector WCAG: